diffusionflow/diffusionflow.github.io/index.md

 </div>

-Wait a second?
-It is often said that the flow matching results in *straight* paths, but in the above figure its sampling trajectories look *curved*.
+Wait a second!
+People often say flow matching results in *straight* paths, but in the above figure, the sampling trajectories look *curved*.

-So why is flow matching said to result in straight sampling paths?
+Well first, why do they say that?
 If the model would be perfectly confident about the data point it is moving to, the path from noise to data will be a straight line, with the flow matching noise schedule.
 Straight line ODEs would be great because it means that there is no integration error whatsoever.
 Unfortunately, the predictions are not for a single point.
 Instead they average over a larger distribution.
 And flowing *straight to a point != straight to a distribution*.